- Print

 Create a Backblaze B2 Account, Bucket, and Application Key

-Be sure to copy the application key as soon as you create it, as you will not be able to retrieve it later.
+- Copy the application key as soon as you create it because you cannot retrieve it later.

 Download the Source Code